 I have an accepted workers comp claim in California.
 I've been on modified duty since the injury last October.
 I was fired in December.
 I've been looking for work in the same industry but I am being told I don't qualify for the jobs because I'm on modified duty.
-I've been told by the work comp...
+I've been...
 Read more »

 There are two types of temporary disability 1)TTD - Total Temporary Disability and 2) TPD Temporary Partial Disability.
 If you were working modified duty you are likely TPD which means you get temporary disability unless the employer can accommodate your restrictions.
 If you were fired for cause...Read more »

 return.
 He read the MRI results and then submitted it to the WC Insurance company to respond, if it was accepted or rejected.
 I got NO reply/response from the insurance company for SIX more months.
 It was declined for surgery.
 It stated on the report that they (insurance co) did NOT receive it...
 Read more »

 Five (5) business days.
 Something else is going on.
 If you can prove the insurance company received the request from your doctor and did not respond within.
 Five business days you should be able to get the surgery authorization.

 wages of $320 a wk 1999 injury how do you figure in COLA does it base it on AWW my AWW is based on a salary of 20 years ago and would have gotten raises during those years how does COLA apply to my figures?

 Yes, if your work activities aggravated, exacerbated, or accelerated your previous non-work condition.
 The insurance company will likely deny the claim until a doctor finds your condition was made worse by your work activities.

 Labor Code section 5313 provides "The appeals board or the workers compensation judge shall, within 30 days after the case is submitted, make and file findings upon all facts involved in the controversy and an award, order, or decision stating the determination as to the rights of the parties....Read more »